THE 6 DIMENSIONS OF BECOMING A TRUSTED ADVISOR

 During your search, you, as the client, will develop a perception of each consulting company you’ve researched and considered doing business with.

-This is what makes the Trusted Advisor relationship so important to thoroughly understand.
+This is what makes the Trusted Advisor relationship so important to thoroughly understand, and why Trusted Advisor training should be a priority.
 These moving targets are unpredictable, but Encompass-CX can help you achieve this mentality.
 It’s important to measure the 6 dimensions of a B2B relationship from a client-business perspective.
 By doing so, the relationship between the Trusted Advisor and client will be strengthened and future business can be expected.

 The 6 dimensions of the Trusted Advisor relationship are as follows: